intelligent-growth-solutions/cdktf-provider-project/README.md

 yarn build
 ```

+Changes made from cdktf project:

+- update `npmRegistryUrl` in `src/index.js` to point at github package registry
+- update `.projenrc.ts` to change project details
+- override env var and token permissions to retrieve package in Github actions

 A project template for [projen](https://github.com/eladb/projen) to create repositories for prebuilt provider packages for [Terraform CDK](https://cdk.tf).

 ## Usage